bento-platform/bento/docs/migrating_to_17.md

   * Data that used to be completely public by default (i.e., censored counts) now requires a permission (`query:project_level_counts` and/or `query:dataset_level_counts`), and thus a grant in the authorization service.
-  * Beacon now requires a client ID/secret and an authorization service grant to access uncesored data.
+  * Beacon now requires a client ID/secret and an authorization service grant to access uncensored data.
+* Katsu discovery is now more granular, and can be configured to the project or dataset level, in addition to the instance level.
+See the [Public data discovery configuration](./public_discovery.md) document for more information.
 * ...